Knowing all 50 states and capitals can seem daunting, but it isn’t with these easy ways to memorize the 50 states and capitals. Perfect for all ages.

 - Tour the United States (with capitals)

-Visualization Tricks for Learning the States and Capitals
+4. Visualization Tricks to Learn States and Capitals

 One of the ways to memorize anything is through visualization.